JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-04-15-paligemma-2-mix.md

     plt.show()
 ```

-The main function ties all the pieces together.
+The `main` function ties all the pieces together.
 It performs the following steps:

-- Loading: Reads the specified PaliGemma model and image.
+- **Loading**: Reads the specified PaliGemma model and image.
-- Setup: Initializes the VAE checkpoint and extracts the reconstruction function.
+- **Setup**: Initializes the VAE checkpoint and extracts the reconstruction function.
-- Prompting: Formats the prompt using the processor and generates a segmentation output via the model.
+- **Prompting**: Formats the prompt using the processor and generates a segmentation output via the model.
-- Processing: Extracts segmentation tokens, reconstructs masks, and parses bounding box coordinates.
+- **Processing**: Extracts segmentation tokens, reconstructs masks, and parses bounding box coordinates.
-- Visualization: Finally, it calls the plotting function to display the results.
+- **Visualization**: Finally, it calls the plotting function to display the results.

 This function serves as the central point where data processing, model inference, mask reconstruction, and visualization are integrated into one complete pipeline.